marquitos150/Voy/README.md

 for honors thesis

 ## TODO
-0. Start implementing a program that can classify a thumbs up or not
-1. Classify novel hand gesture interaction techniques for moving and rotating in a VE (forward, backward, left, right)
+1. Classify novel hand gesture interaction techniques for moving in a VE (forward, backward, left, right, up, down)
 2. For training a model, you need to create a training and validation set.
 Make a dataset which contains videos of friends/family performing gestures.
 3. Feed the videos into the machine for the model to be trained on that dataset.
 4. Implement a model and use mediapipe (e.g., CNN and mediapipe) that can detect and classify these hand gestures from hand landmarks (static/dynamic) (e.g., adjusting speed for dynamic hand gestures)